chrisvfritz/prerender-spa-plugin/README.md

 - The default renderer is no longer PhantomJS.
 It has been replaced with [puppeteer](https://github.com/GoogleChrome/puppeteer).
 It is fairly simple to develop your own renderer as well.
 An alternate [jsdom](https://github.com/tmpvar/jsdom)-based renderer is available at [@prerenderer/renderer-jsdom](https://www.npmjs.com/package/@prerenderer/renderer-jsdom).
 - `prerender-spa-plugin` is now based on [prerenderer](https://github.com/Tribex/prerenderer).
 Accordingly, most bugs should be reported in that repository.

-Now, if you're not familiar with the concept of *prerendering*, you might predictably ask...

 ## What is Prerendering?

 Recently, SSR (Server Side Rendering) has taken the JavaScript front-end world by storm.
 The fact that you can now render your sites and apps on the server before sending them to your clients is an absolutely *revolutionary* idea (and totally not what everyone was doing before JS client-side apps got popular in the first place...)